RichardDooling/LegalPro/Chapter_2/Chapter_2.md

 #### How Soon & How Sure?

-Under the old Model Code, a lawyer had to report ANY violation of ANY Disciplinary Rule.
-Under the Model Rules.
+Under the old Model Code, a lawyer had to report any violation of any Disciplinary Rule.
 Under the Model Rules, the reporting obligation is limited to conduct that raises “a substantial question as to that [other] lawyer’s honesty, trustworthiness or fitness as a lawyer in other respects.”

-Wait until after the case is finished?
+Should a lawyer Wait until after the case is finished before reporting opposing counsel's ethical violations?

-Three possible places and conditions.

-You are in front of a tribunal, candor to the court, discovery abuses and such.
+Consider three possible places and conditions.
+The lawyer is appearing before a tribunal and must abide by her duty of candor to the court, may also discovery abuses and such.

-You are opposite a lawyer in negotiations (report to firm, or report to disciplinary commission).
+The lawyer is opposite an unethical lawyer in negotiations (report to firm, or report to disciplinary commission).

 #### The Lawyer "Knows" . . .